 Enforcement Prohibition of Energy Market Manipulation

-Conduct involving fraud and market manipulation poses a significant threat to the markets overseen by the Commission and is an enforcement priority.
-Such intentional misconduct undermines the Commission’s goal of providing efficient energy services at a reasonable cost because the losses imposed by such actions ultimately are passed on to consumers.
-Similarly, anticompetitive conduct and conduct that threatens market transparency undermine confidence in the energy markets and damage consumers and competitors.
-Such conduct might involve the violations of rules designed to limit market power or to ensure the efficient operation of regulated markets.
-Of particular concern to the Commission are cases involving the greatest harm to the public, where there is often significant gain to the violator or loss to the victims of the misconduct.
+Conduct involving fraud and market manipulation poses a significant threat to the markets overseen by the Commission, and is an enforcement priority.
+Such misconduct undermines the Commissionís goal of providing efficient energy services at a reasonable cost, because the financial harm imposed by such actions ultimately is borne by consumers.
+Of particular concern to the Commission are cases involving the greatest harm to the public, where there is either significant gain to the violator or significant loss to the victims of the misconduct.

-Under 18 C.F.R. § 1c it is unlawful for any entity, directly or indirectly, in connection with the purchase or sale of electric energy or natural gas or the purchase or sale of transmission or transportation services subject to Commission jurisdiction:
+Under the Commissionís Anti-Manipulation Rule, 18 C.F.R. ß 1c , it is unlawful for any entity, directly or indirectly, in connection with the purchase or sale of electric energy or natural gas or the purchase or sale of transmission or transportation services subject to Commission jurisdiction:

-- To make any untrue statement of material fact or omit a material fact; or
+- To make any untrue statement of a material fact or to omit to state a material fact necessary in order to make the statements made, in the light of the circumstances under which they were made, not misleading, or

-- To engage in any act, practice or course of business that operates or would operate as a fraud or deceit.
+- To engage in any act, practice, or course of business that operates or would operate as a fraud or deceit upon any entity.